sysdiglabs/promcat-resources/README.md

 <p align="center"><img width="500" src="images/promcat-screenshot.png"></p>

 # What can I find?
-PromCat comes as crossroad for anyone that is looking for how to monitor for first time a cloud application.
+PromCat comes as a crossroad for anyone that is looking for how to monitor a cloud application either with Prometheus or with Sysdig Monitor.

 Here you will find the following contents for each application:
 * Setup Guides: A complete step-by-step guide to install and configure the Prometheus exporter or the metrics module of the application.